wren-lang/wren/doc/site/qa.markdown

 ## Why should *I* care that you created Wren?

 Ah, here's the real question.
-You want to know why Wren might be relevant to you.
+You want to know why Wren might be relevant to *you*.
 Good question!
 Here's the niche I'm trying to fill:

 There are a handful of scripting languages that are in use for embedding in applications.
 Lua is the big one.
 There's also Guile, increasingly JavaScript, and some applications embed Python.
 I'm an ex-game developer, so when I think "scripting", I tend to think "game scripting".

 Lua is a good answer there: it's small, simple, and fast.
 But, and I don't mean this as a criticism, it's also weird if you're used to languages like C++ and Java.
 The syntax is clean but different.
 The semantics, especially the object model are unusual.
 Anyone can get used to 1-based indexing, but things like metatables really show that objects were bolted onto Lua after the fact.

-I feel like there's an opportunity for a language that's as small, simple, and fast as Lua, but also one that feels familiar and natural to someone with a convention OOP background.
+I feel like there's an opportunity for a language that's as small, simple, and fast as Lua, but also one that feels familiar and natural to someone with a conventional OOP background.
 Wren is my attempt at that.

-Here's an example of doing object-oriented programming in Lua:
+Here's an example of object-oriented programming in Lua:

     :::lua
     Account = {}